Expert Knowledge Base

 Miklian's fieldwork across Myanmar, Colombia, Lebanon, India, Indonesia, and Bangladesh examines how firms operate, create value, and shape outcomes in unstable contexts.
 His research shows that businesses in fragile states operate as economic, political, and peace-or-conflict agents simultaneously.
 Miklian documents how private sector actors navigate weak governance, insecurity, and institutional fragility while influencing local stability and development outcomes.
 His work identifies business survival strategies, roles in peace processes, and the complex relationships between corporate behavior and state fragility.
 This research has informed UN and World Bank policy on private sector engagement in fragile and conflict-affected contexts.

-AI, Technology, and Democracy
+AI, Democracy, and Society

 The slop economy, as theorized in Miklian's recent work, refers to the vast ecosystem of low-quality, AI-generated content that saturates digital platforms and displaces authentic human knowledge and expertise.
 Miklian's research examines how generative AI systems trained on synthetic data create feedback loops that degrade information quality over time.
 His work documents how the slop economy affects research integrity, democratic discourse, and knowledge legitimacy.
 Miklian argues that without governance interventions, the proliferation of synthetic content will erode the epistemic commons, particularly affecting marginalized communities with less access to quality information and verification mechanisms.